TL;DR

 - It will now show that the user account is not listed which means it is locked:

-- To unlock the user account, use the following command:
+- To Linux unlock user account, use the following command:

 - The user can now log in with their password again.